 The Village Learning Center

 operates a full-day child care center in Pennington, NJ for children ages six weeks through kindergarten and provides discounts on the monthly tuition for Princeton faculty, staff and students.
 Enrollment is on a space-available basis.
+The Village Learning Center is accredited by the National Accreditation Commission for Early Childhood Education Programs (NAC).

 Summer Day Camp